ygemici/osz/docs/memory.md

 --------------

 All processes have their own memory mappings.
 Some pages are different, some are shared.
-There's a special task, called "system" which has a slightly different mapping than normal user tasks.
+There's a special task, called "SYS" which has a slightly different mapping than normal user tasks.

 System Task